jimjonesbr/rdf_fdw/README.md

 > Use `\d[+]` or `\det[+]` in `psql` to view foreign table columns and options.

 #### [RDF Node Handling](#rdf-node-handling)
-The `rdf_fdw` extension introduces a custom data type called `rdfnode` that represents full RDF nodes exactly as they appear in a triplestore.
-It supports:
+The `rdf_fdw` extension introduces a custom data type called `rdfnode` that represents full RDF nodes exactly as they appear in a triplestore — preserving their full structure, including datatype IRIs and language tags.
+It supports all RDF term categories:

 - **IRIs** (e.g., `<http://example.org/resource>`)
 - **Plain literals** (e.g., `"42"`)
 - **Literals with language tags** (e.g., `"foo"@es`)
 - **Typed literals** (e.g., `"42"^^xsd:integer`)

-This type is useful when you want to inspect or preserve the full structure of RDF terms—including their language tags or datatypes—rather than just working with their values.
+`rdfnode` is a container, not a validator.
+Ill-typed literals — where the lexical form falls outside the value space of the declared datatype (e.g., `"foo"^^xsd:date`) — are accepted without error.
+Datatype conformance is the triplestore's responsibility; rdfnode stores whatever the endpoint returns.

 **Casting Between `rdfnode` and Native PostgreSQL Types**

-Although `rdfnode` preserves the full RDF term, you can cast it to standard PostgreSQL types like `text`, `int`, or `date` when you only care about the literal value.
-Likewise, native PostgreSQL values can be cast into `rdfnode`, with appropriate RDF serialization.
+When you need to work with the underlying value rather than the full RDF term, `rdfnode` can be cast to standard PostgreSQL types.
+The cast strips the datatype annotation and parses the lexical form.
+If the lexical form is invalid for the target type (e.g., casting `"foo"^^xsd:date` to `date`), the cast raises an error at runtime.

 From `rdfnode` to PostgreSQL: